 The older more ambitious brother, Daming, has left the village for a career in the big city, while his father and younger brother, Erming, run a community bathhouse in their village providing massages, fire-cupping, and chiropractic therapy while dispensing wise personal advice to his customers.

-What I loved about this movie, besides its warm depiction of conventional village life in China and its collection of funny characters, is the relationship between two brothers.
+What I loved about this movie, besides its warm depiction of conventional village life in China and its collection of quirky characters, is the relationship between two brothers.
 They represent two opposing sides of China; one brother represents the modern, young, ambitious, wealth accumulating business men of China, and the other represents the traditional values of craftsmanship and genuine caring and bonding with friends and the community.

 Missing his older brother, the younger mentally handicapped Erming sends a post card to him with a drawing that looks as if his father is dying.
 The older brother returns immediately to find that his father is fine and not dying at all, but while he is there he discovers that what is dying is the ancient customary way of life of his childhood.
-He remains in the village to help his family with the bathhouse and rediscovers the values and simple pleasures of traditional village living, which is scheduled for government demolition to make way for condos or a shopping mall.
+He remains in the village to help his family with the bathhouse and rediscovers the values and simple pleasures of traditional village living, which is scheduled for government demolition to make way for condos and shopping malls.

 This film is an ode to vanishing traditions and village values that have existed and sustained life for generations.
 It’s also a vivid and heart wrenching look at how China’s human rights and heritage are being completely trampled upon and wiped away without any thought for the older generation’s needs or desires.
 It’s as if the people of China exist to serve the needs of the government rather than the government serving the needs of the people.